storecast/django-oraclepool/README.txt

-Perhaps due to our remotely distributed Oracle network taking a very long time to establish connections, the use of cx_Oracle's session pooling for connections provided a truely radical performance boost for requests from 3-4 secs/req to 0.4 secs/req, ie a 900% performance increase !!
+Perhaps due to our remotely distributed Oracle network taking a very long time to establish connections, the use of cx_Oracle's session pooling for connections provided a truely radical performance boost for requests from 3-4 secs/req to 0.4 secs/req, so many times faster.

 For single direct Oracle access it might still give a doubling of performance.
 Install it and run the performance test to find out (see below).